My Old Dutch (song)

 "My Old Dutch" is an 1892 music hall and vaudeville song performed by Albert Chevalier.
 The lyrics were written by Chevalier, with music composed by his brother Auguste under the name Charles Ingle.
 Described as one of Chevalier's most popular works, the song was possibly written as a tribute to Chevalier's wife Florrie.

 Background

 The song's title refers to an 1880s colloquialism for a partner or friend.
-The phrase has a number of etymologies: three Cockney rhyming slang explanations identify the phrase as coming from "dutch plate" ("mate"), "Duchess of Fife" ("wife"), or "Dutch house" ("spouse").
-Chevalier, however, claimed that his wife's face reminded him of the clock face of a Dutch clock.
+The phrase has a number of suggested etymologies: three Cockney rhyming slang explanations identify the phrase as coming from "dutch plate" ("mate"), "Duchess of Fife" ("wife"), or "Dutch house" ("spouse").
+These explanations have been scotched by researcher Gary Martin.